jisellejones/Credit_Risk_Analysis/README.md

 ## Summary

-Due to the high accuracy and specificity scores of the Easy Ensemble Classifier, we recommend this model to predict high risk credit applications.
+Due to the high accuracy and specificity scores of the Easy Ensemble Classifier, we recommend this model to predict high risk credit applications using specficity scores to predict both high risk credit applications and low risk credit applications.